 Nominations are judged according to the following criteria:

-- What is the librarian’s, and the library’s role in raising academic and literacy standards in the school?
+- What is the librarian’s role in raising academic and literacy standards in their school?

-- What is the library’s role within the school and wider community?
+- What projects or innovative ideas has the librarian introduced within the school to support the students and wider community?

 For advice on how to make your nomination stand out, please watch this video by Dr Kristine Stewart, Chair of Judges for The School Librarian of the Year Award.